Do You Need to Book Shinkansen Tickets in Advance

 Quick Summary

-You don’t need to buy Shinkansen tickets in advance as it’s easy to buy them on the day once in Japan; But you might want advance tickets if you’re traveling at a busy time, in a large group, or with large luggage – and I’ll talk more about that below.
+You don’t need to buy Shinkansen tickets in advance as it’s easy to buy them on the day once in Japan, but there are times when you might want advance tickets – for example, if you’re travelling at a busy time, as a family, or with large luggage.

-If you do want to buy tickets in advance, then you can buy them from the Smartex app, from the individual Japan Rail companies directly, or from Klook – each method has pros and cons which I’ll also cover.
+If you do want to buy tickets in advance, then you can buy them from the Smartex app, from the individual Japan Rail companies directly, or from Klook – each method has pros and cons, which I’ll cover below.

 Shinkansen train crosses a bridge with Mount Fuji in the background